nebari-dev/nebari/docs/source/installation/setup.md

 1. You can either register your application domain name on it, using the [Cloudflare nameserver](https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare)
 (recommended), or
-2. You can outright buy a new domain with Cloudflare (this action is not particularly recommended).
+2. You can outright buy a new domain with Cloudflare (this action isn't particularly recommended).

 To generate a token [follow these steps](https://developers.cloudflare.com/api/tokens/create):